⚡ CLI Documentation

 - name: Install Avocavo CLI

-run: npm install -g avocavo-nutrition-cli
+run: npm install -g avocavo

 - name: Analyze Menu